-This paper does not address in any explicit way, nor was it designed to address, the question of the absolute uncertainties of the different measurement techniques.
-It was designed to address the question if the instrument combinations agree within uncertainties for a range of laboratory aerosols.
+This paper does not address in any explicit way, nor was it designed to address, the question of the absolute uncertainties in the different measurement techniques.
+It was designed to address the question of whether the instrument combinations agree within uncertainties for a range of laboratory aerosols.
 Thus, the results are given in correlation coefficients (slope and intercept) and their statistical uncertainties.

-For this reason, this section compiles the reported relative uncertainties of the accuracy by the relevant instrument papers.
+For this reason, this section compiles the reported relative uncertainties in the accuracy by the relevant instrument papers.